PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 Our new Kubernetes work pool should now appear in the list of work pools.

+## Create a Prefect Cloud API key

+While in the Prefect Cloud UI, create a Prefect Cloud API key if you don't already have one.
+Click on your profile avatar picture, then click your name to go to your profile settings, click [API Keys](https://app.prefect.cloud/my/api-keys) and hit the plus button to create a new API key here.
+Make sure to store it safely along with your other passwords, ideally via a password manager.
 ## Deploy a worker using Helm

 With our cluster and work pool created, it's time to deploy a worker, which will set up Kubernetes infrastructure to run our flows.